 An approach I use when plotting my own swimrun route is running the planned route first for a full reccie (no swimming).
 For example if your eventual route is to swim across a lake simply run around the lake first.
 During your run observe easy get out points, and hazards such as other water users.
 Also note river flows into the lake, these areas are likely to be the coldest.

 Who Are You With?

-Swimrun is best when done with a partner, this is how it all started on the Swedish archipelago back in 2002, mirroring the team approach from adventure racing.
-Of course whether racing or training compatibility with your partner/team is crucial.
+Swimrun is best when done with a partner, this is how it all started on the Swedish archipelago, mirroring the team approach from adventure racing.
+Of course whether racing or training, compatibility with your partner/team is crucial.

 How many times have you been told “never swim alone” or “safety in numbers”?
 Often this is very good advice, but not always.
 This standard advice can become an heuristic trap in itself.
 On some rare occasions you may be better alone than with others depending on who the others are and what the situation is.